huggingface/blog/st-inference-api.md

 ## 1. Using the Hugging Face Inference API to embed our dataset

 First, select the model you will use.
 We can choose a model from the [Sentence Transformers library](https://huggingface.co/sentence-transformers).
-In this case, we use ["sentence-transformers/all-MiniLM-L6-v2"](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
+In this case, we use ["sentence-transformers/all-MiniLM-L6-v2"](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) because it is a small but powerful model.
+In a future post we will examine other models and their trade-offs.
 In the Python code below, we will store the model id in the `model_id` variable.

 Log in to the Hugging Face Hub.
 You must create a write token in your [Account Settings](http://hf.co/settings/tokens).
 We will store our write token in `hf_token`.